ctctoinhand.in

 What is CTC in salary in India?

 CTC (Cost to Company) is the total annual cost an employer incurs for an employee.
-It includes fixed salary, employer provident fund (PF), gratuity, bonuses, and other benefits.
+It includes fixed salary, employer provident fund (PF), gratuity, bonuses or variable pay, and other benefits.
+CTC is not the same as take-home salary.

 Is employer PF included in take-home salary?